What's the difference between macaroons vs macarons? There is often confusion with their pronunciation or translation - either with one 'o' or two.

 What is a Macaroon?

-This is particularly sweet since the fondant inside is primarily sugar and potato (trust the Scots to think of that one!) and coated with a thin layer of chocolate and coconut.
+This is particularly sweet since the fondant inside is primarily sugar with a little potato (trust the Scots to think of that one!) and coated with a thin layer of chocolate and coconut.
 I wonder if Catherine de Medici’s successor, Mary Queen of Scots as French queen brought it in her year-long reign as Queen of France?
+Who knows?